prati0100/resume/resume.md

 - Implemented multiplexed stream support for J721E using V4L2 allowing capture from up to 8 cameras simultaneously.

-## Git Gui
-Maintainer
-September 2019 - Now

-Git Gui is the default GUI for Git.
-I maintain the project, review patches, add new features and bugfixes, and help with integration in the upstream Git and Git for Windows projects.

 ## Texas Instruments
 Software Engineering Intern
 Bangalore, India